lijq33/ASE-timetable-management-System-/readme.md

 #Notification

+## TODO

+#calendar
+Sync google calendar - do with a real account
+Stripe

+#appointment
+CRUD APPOINTMENT

 ## COMPLETED FUNCTIONS

+# HOME PAGE
+Display all companies registered
+Able to access each individual company

+#registration
 Registration for Both Individual and company
 Login for both individual and company

+#timetable
 Create timetable
+Update timetable
 Delete timetable

 ## BUGS

-## TODO
-Sync google calendar - do with a real account
-Stripe
-CRUD APPOINTMENT AND TIMETABLE